axelhahn/ahcrawler/docs/80_Changelog/10_Last_changes.md

 **Important note:**

+This is a large update!

-The folder structure was changed!
-The files of the software were moved to public_html subfolder.
+The folder structure was changed: The files of the software and web ui were moved to "public_html" subfolder.
+This update will break installations that were initialized with a `git pull`.

 If you installed the software with git then you need to change the webserver config.

+The reason is: I added my local dev environment (rootless docker) and rewrote the current help with markdown files and added it too.

+Finally there were changes in the code to improve the search and to unify backend layout elements.

 * 🟢 ADDED: docker development environment
 * 🟢 ADDED: docs folder with markdown help